 Actually, the woman who served me referred to it as “spinach pie without cheese”, which would be spanakopita, but the sign said “hortapita”, which, if my very limited Greek can be trusted, refers to a pie filled with any of a number of wild greens, but not spinach.
 In any case, it was delicious and filling, as usual.

-Eventually we arrived in Delphi, the home of the panhellenic sanctuary of Apollo that was known in ancient times as “omphalos” , the navel or centre of the world, and was a place of pilgrimage for people from all over ancient Greece, who came to hear the prophesies told by the Delphic oracle.
+Eventually, we arrived in Delphi, the home of the panhellenic sanctuary of Apollo that was known in ancient times as “omphalos”, the navel or center of the world.
+It was a place of pilgrimage for people from all over ancient Greece, who came to hear the prophesies told by the Delphic oracle.

 As a town that caters to an endless stream of tourists, Delphi has more than its share of dubious restaurants serving supposedly authentic Greek cuisine alongside pasta and pizza.
 That being the case, we were very happy to find Taverna Vakhos, which has very tasty food, good service and beautiful views out to the Gulf of Corinth.
 And their website expressly states that they offer both vegetarian and vegan dishes, so that’s always a good sign.
 To start with, our bread was served with a complementary ramequin of melitzanosalata (no mayonnaise), which in addition to the eggplant purée also included little bits of other vegetables, such as tomatoes and peppers.